 Wonder how you can support those who may not be as confident as you are in using technology?
 Or do you want to talk about your own experiences and challenges with the Internet?

-Then come along to this interactive drop-in event for people of all ages, which showcases the latest research on how people aged 65+ in the UK have been using the internet to search for information during the pandemic, and offers important insights into how we can better support people in the face of digital threats such as misinformation, scams and clickbaits.
+Then come along to this interactive drop-in event for people of all ages.
+Discover the latest research on how people over 65 in the UK are using the internet, and find out how we can better support each other in the face of digital threats.

 The aim of this event is to bolster people’s internet literacy and, in particular, empower older people to use the Internet with greater confidence, also by showing those who interact with older people how they could support them.